s1r0n/lightning-path/articles/journalistic-pieces/the-conversation/star-wars-is-a-religion.md

 nav_order: 13
 has_children: False
 parent: The Conversation
+keywords: [Zorastrian Frame, Ideology, Spiritual Abuse, Ideology]
 ---

-## Star Wars is a Religion that Primes Us All for War
+# Star Wars is a Religion that Primes Us All for War

+Sosteric critiques *Star Wars* as a **pop-cultural religion** that uses spiritual symbolism to subtly normalize war, hierarchy, and control.
+While appearing to promote spiritual themes (e.g., the “Force”), the franchise actually distorts them into **pro-militarist, patriarchal, and sacrificial narratives**—what the Lightning Path identifies as a form of **weaponized spirituality**.
 Sosteric, M. (2018, January 4).
 Star Wars is a religion that primes us all for war. _The Conversation_.

 - **Original URL**: [https://theconversation.com/star-wars-is-a-religion-that-primes-us-for-war-and-violence-89443](https://theconversation.com/star-wars-is-a-religion-that-primes-us-for-war-and-violence-89443)